rgs1/zk_shell/README.md

 (DISCONNECTED) />
 ```

-You can also build a self-containaed PEX file:
+You can also build a self-contained PEX file:

 ```
 $ pip install pex